squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

  * Seperate out client-side server-side code from caching logic
   * Allow for "other" code to use HTTP clients and servers, similar to Squid-3 but made much more generic
  * Message-based data flow model? - something enabling both HTTP/1.1 and inline content transformation
- * Investigate HTTP server-side IPv6 support and gatewaying
+ * '''DONE (3.1)''' Investigate HTTP server-side IPv6 support and gatewaying
  * HTTP/1.1 support
  * Transfer/Content gzip encoding (if possible)
  * Memory and Disk storage changes